Drug Evaluation Committee 2012-17 Disclosure of Investigator Site Names in Public Clinical Trial Information

 JPMA's Opinion

-However, if the name of the medical institution conducting the clinical trial is posted as clinical trial information, it is anticipated that inquiries, etc., will be made directly to the medical institution by viewers.
+However, when the name of the Investigator Site is posted as clinical trial information, it is anticipated that inquiries may be made directly to the Investigator Site by visitors to the site.

 Reason for revision